 Stay Involved and Aware

 Unless you become independently wealthy (which can happen), remember that franchise success is not a permanent thing.
 Your business requires active management to remain strong.
-Even if you’re a semi-absentee owner, you should still stay involved and aware of what’s going on.
+Even if you’re an executive owner, you should still stay involved and aware of what’s going on.
 I recommend regular checkins with your accountant and any managers who oversee your brick-and-mortar location or service team.
 These can be mostly virtual, but you should also make occasional in-person visits.
 I find that I gather more information and establish better connections with vendors and employees this way.

 I understand that franchise success is an ongoing process.
 That’s why I remain available to my clients even after they launch their businesses.
 So no matter where you are in your franchise journey, I’m here to answer your questions, provide encouragement and support, and help you determine the best steps for you and your business.
 Ready to talk?
 Book a call with me today!